Got questions about the in-person High Holy Fest?

 What is the lawn seating like?

 Lawn seats are on a grassy lawn just off of the plaza.
 There will be a 10 foot screen with live video from the Bimah as well as speakers on the lawn.
-Bring your own chair.
+Bring your own blanket (sorry, no chairs).
 A perfect place kids and families, those who enjoy davening in the outdoors, or anyone who wants a festival vibe!
 In the case of rain, lawn tickets cannot be refunded.

 What does the High Holiday ticket revenue cover?